Rounakchadha/House-price-prediction-model-using-advanced-regression-techniques/README.md

 # House Price Prediction Model

 Welcome to the **House Price Prediction Model** repository!
 This project aims to predict house prices using advanced regression techniques and feature engineering, delivering a robust model for estimating property values.
-The model is designed to analyze complex relationships within the dataset, making it highly effective for predictive accuracy.
+The model is designed to analyze complex relationships within the dataset, making it highly effective for predictive accuracy..

 ## Table of Contents
 1. [Project Overview](#project-overview)